- Chart

 Key Offerings

-- Faygo: Faygo is a regional carbonated soft drink brand known for its wide variety of flavors, primarily sold in the Midwest.
-Competitors include other regional and national soda brands.
-Market share is regionally significant but smaller on a national scale.
+- Faygo: Faygo is a regional soft drink brand known for its wide array of flavors.
+Competitors include Coca-Cola, Pepsi, and other regional soda brands.

 Market Dynamics